wlanhage/wlanhage/README.md

 - 📫 How to reach me **lanhagew@gmail.com**

-- ⚡ Fun fact **Im a football nerd with an interest in stats, facts and both cool and retro football kits!**
+- ⚡ Fun fact **Im a football nerd with an interest in stats, facts and cool/retro football kits!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">